MRI Scan in Mobile, AL

 MRI allows evaluation of some body structures that may not be as visible with other diagnostic imaging methods.
 The board-certified radiologists at Alabama Coastal Radiology provide expert diagnostic imaging services including MRIs.
-Learn more about the uses and what you should expect during your exam prior to scheduling your appointment at any of our 8 office locations in the Mobile area.
+Learn more about the uses and what you should expect during your exam before scheduling your appointment at any of our 8 office locations in the Mobile area.

 What are some common uses of MRI?

 Imaging of the Musculoskeletal System: MRI is often used to study the knee, ankle, foot, shoulder, elbow, wrist, and hand.
-MRI is also a highly accurate method for evaluation of soft tissue structures such as tendons and ligaments, which are seen in great detail.
+MRI is also a highly accurate method for the evaluation of soft tissue structures such as tendons and ligaments, which are seen in great detail.
 Even subtle injuries are easily detected.
-In addition, MRI is used for the diagnosis of spinal problems including disc herniation, spinal stenosis, and spinal tumors.
+Also, MRI is used for the diagnosis of spinal problems including disc herniation, spinal stenosis, and spinal tumors.

-Imaging of the Heart: MRI of the heart, aorta, coronary arteries, and blood vessels is a tool for diagnosing coronary artery disease and other heart problems.
+Imaging of the Heart: MRI of the heart, aorta, coronary arteries and blood vessels is a tool for diagnosing coronary artery disease and other heart problems.
 Doctors can examine the size and thickness of the chambers of the heart and determine the extent of damage caused by a heart attack or heart disease.

 Imaging for Cancer & Functional Disorders: Organs of the chest and abdomen such as the liver, lungs, kidney, and other abdominal organs can be examined in great detail with MRI.
 This aids in the diagnosis and evaluation of tumors and functional disorders.
 In the early diagnosis of breast cancer, MRI is an alternative to traditional x-ray mammography.
-Furthermore because there is no radiation exposure is involved, MRI is often used for examination of the male and female reproductive systems.
+Furthermore, because there is no radiation exposure is involved, MRI is often used for examination of the male and female reproductive systems.

 How Should I Prepare for an MRI?

-- Before your MRI scan, remove all accessories including hair pins, jewelry, eyeglasses, hearing aids, wigs, dentures.
+- Before your MRI scan, remove all accessories including hairpins, jewelry, eyeglasses, hearing aids, wigs, dentures.
 During the exam, these metal objects may interfere with the magnetic field, affecting the quality of the MRI images taken.

 - Notify your technologist if you have: